Minneapolis firm shooting: Victims

 Six victims (not including the perpetrator) were killed in the shooting, four at the scene and the fifth dying in a hospital the following day.
 They are: Reuven Rahamim, 61, the founder of the company; a UPS driver who had initially been on a delivery, Keith Basinski, 50; Rami Cooks, 62, a top manager; and employees Ronald Edberg, 58, and Jacob Beneke, 34.
 A sixth fatal victim, production manager Eric Rivers, 42, died on October 10, having been taken off life support when he succumbed to his wounds.

 Another company executive, director of operations John Souter, was in critical condition as of September 28.
 A person who was in stable condition after the shooting was treated at Hennepin County Medical Center for a graze wound and released on September 28; this surviving victim was identified as Battites Wesley.

 Perpetrator

-Andrew John Engeldinger (c.
-1976 - September 27, 2012), a 36-year-old resident of Minneapolis for twelve years, was raised in Richfield, Minnesota and graduated from the Academy of Holy Angels.
+Andrew John Engeldinger (January 27, 1976 - September 27, 2012), a 36-year-old resident of Minneapolis for twelve years, was raised in Richfield, Minnesota and graduated from the Academy of Holy Angels.
 He was formerly employed by Accent Signage Systems, but recently fired from the business.
 According to neighbors, Engeldinger was a loner who never engaged in conversation with anyone, while a former coworker described him as not eating lunch or taking breaks with other employees.
 Engeldinger's parents and other family stated that he had some sort of mental illness and resisted treatment, eventually becoming estranged.
 Authorities said there were clear indications he may have targeted certain people.
 A search of his home uncovered packaging for 10,000 rounds, indicating that he was heavily armed and had practiced shooting quite a bit.